-Embedding a timer into your slide can be useful & punctual.
+Embedding a timer into your slide can be useful and punctual.
 Imagine that you were a speaker and would like your attendees to perform a task in a limited time.

-How to add timer on Google Slides?
+How to add a timer on Google Slides?

 Step 1: In Google Slides, on the menu bar, click on Insert > Video

 In this example, I will type “4 minutes timers”.
 Pick the video that you like most or the one suitable with your slide.

 That’s it!
-Now you have already mastered how to set timer on Google Slides.
+Now you have already mastered how to set the timer on Google Slides.
 This skill will help you perform your presentation professionally and punctually.

 That’s it, very simple, right?
-To bring the image to back, you do some similar steps: Right click on the image > Order > Send to back.
+To bring the image to back, you do some similar steps: Right-click on the image > Order > Send to back.

 What is Google Slides?